-Stone Rehabilitation and Senior Living is an average-sized non-profit nursing home located in Newton Upper Falls, Massachusetts.
-With an A- overall grade, we ranked this nursing home in the top third of all facilities in the nation.
+With an address in Newton Upper Falls, Massachusetts, Stone Rehabilitation and Senior Living is the only nursing home we found in the area.
+With an A- overall grade, we rated this nursing home in the top third of all facilities in the country.
 You really can't do any better than this nursing home.
-This facility also received strong ratings in each of the major categories we assessed.
+This facility also received impressive grades in all of our categories.
 More information about these categories can be found below.

 Get our free e-book to learn all about your senior care options.